-- The 30-year CLRD mortality rate for ENC is increasing substantially at an annual rate of 5.5%.
-However, the 10-year trend for ENC appears to be decreasing, but the trend is not reliable.
-In 2008, the ENC rate was 1% less than RNC, decreasing below RNC for the first time. - The 10-year CLRD age-adjusted rate for ENC is decreasing and converging with the US rate, remaining lower than RNC and NC.
-The ENC rate in 2008 was 8% less than RNC, whereas in 1999 the ENC rate was 9% greater than RNC. - Fitted rates for non-White male, White male, and White female mortality have decreased over 10 years by 28%, 26%, and 6%, respectively, and are converging.
-Non-White males have the greatest rates of decrease.
-The 10-year trend for non-White females is unreliable. - The 10-year White mortality rate trend is higher than the non-White trend, but the white trend is decreasing at a greater rate, although convergence is not suggested in the near future.
-The non-White rate remains 41% less than the White rate in 2008. - The trend for racial disparity is not reliable.
+- The 32 year ENC trend for CLRD mortality is increasing.
+The 13-year trend for ENC is unreliable. - The 13-year CLRD age-adjusted rate trend for ENC is decreasing and converging with the US rate.
+The rate for ENC is lower than the rates for RNC and NC. - Fitted rates for non-White males and White males have decreased over 13 years by 39% and 30%, respectively.
+White male rates remain the highest.
+The 13-year trend for White females is flat.
+The 13-year trend for non-White females is unreliable. - The 13-year White morality rate trend is higher than the non-White trend, although both are declining evenly.
+The non-White rate is 45% less than the White rate in 2011. - There is a 36% decrease in the disparity between the White and non-White rate in a moderately reliable trend.

 Figure 6.4 i.
-Chronic Lower Respiratory Diseases: Trends in mortality rates for ENC29, RNC71, and NC, 1979-2008 with projections to 2020
+Chronic Lower Respiratory Diseases: Trends in mortality rates for ENC29, RNC71, and NC, 1979-2011 with projections to 2020

 Figure 6.4 ii.
-Chronic Lower Respiratory Diseases: Trends in age-adjusted mortality rates for ENC29, RNC71, NC, and US, 1979-2008 with projections to 2020
+Chronic Lower Respiratory Diseases: Trends in age-adjusted mortality rates for ENC29, RNC71, NC, and US, 1979-2011 with projections to 2020

 Figure 6.4 iii.
-Chronic Lower Respiratory Diseases: Trends in age-adjusted mortality rates by race and gender for ENC29, 1979-2008 with projections to 2020
+Chronic Lower Respiratory Diseases: Trends in age-adjusted mortality rates by race and gender for ENC29, 1979-2011 with projections to 2020

 Figure 6.4 iv.
-Chronic Lower Respiratory Diseases: Trends in age-adjusted mortality rates by race for ENC29, 1979-2008 with projections to 2020
+Chronic Lower Respiratory Diseases: Trends in age-adjusted mortality rates by race for ENC29, 1979-2011 with projections to 2020

 Figure 6.4 v.
-Chronic Lower Respiratory Diseases: Measuring disparity in age-adjusted mortality rates by race for ENC29, 1979-2008 with projections to 2020
+Chronic Lower Respiratory Diseases: Measuring disparity in age-adjusted mortality rates by race for ENC29, 1979-2011 with projections to 2020